xoopscube/documentation/en/README.md

 <details>
 <summary style="cursor: pointer;">Delivery</summary>

-The X-Codex Documentation provides information about how to delivery and update XCL.
+The X-Codex Documentation provides information about the deployment and updating processes.

 </details>